-Our eastern saint today is Mark of Trache (Mark the Anchorite of Athens) (d. ca. 400).
-Mark was a philosopher, but when his parents died, desiring to prepare his soul for the next life, he sat on a plank in the sea and prayed, “God, take me where you will.”
-God took him to Ethiopia (or Egypt or maybe Libya), where he found a cave on a mountain called Trache (saw that coming, didn’t you?), and dwelt there for 95 years.
+Mark of Trache (d. ca. 400) (aka Mark the Anchorite of Athens) was a philosopher, but when his parents died, desiring to prepare his soul for the next life, he sat on a plank in the sea and prayed, “God, take me where you will.”
+God took him to Ethiopia (or Egypt or maybe Libya), where he found a cave on a mountain called Trache, and dwelt there for 95 years.
 At first he was plagued by demons who said things like, “You’re not welcome here.
 Scram.”
 And indeed, he saw no other people, birds, or beasts.
 He subsisted on dirt and seawater, which strikes me as perhaps a little too paleo.

-Today’s western saint is Vincent Ferrer (1350 – 1419).
-Vincent’s birth was painless, and his childhood was graced with twice-weekly fasting, delivering alms to the poor, and contemplating the Passion of Christ.
-Then he turned eight and began his studies in the classics, taking up philosophy at twelve and theology at fourteen.
+Vincent Ferrer (1350–1419) was born painlessly, and his childhood was graced with twice-weekly fasting, delivering alms to the poor, and contemplating the Passion of Christ.
+Then he turned eight and began his studies in the classics, to which he added philosophy at twelve and theology at fourteen.
 At eighteen he entered the local Dominican monastery.
 In his first year he was sorely tempted to give up and go home (by demons and parents alike), but he stuck it out.
-He memorized the whole of Scripture, wrote a thesis on Dialectic Suppositions (me neither), and was commissioned to lecture on philosophy — all before he was 21.
+He memorized the whole of Scripture, wrote a thesis on Dialectic Suppositions (me neither), and was commissioned to lecture on philosophy—all before he was 21.
 He was at times a political advisor, a prior, an advocate for the healing of the Avignon/Rome schism, and an itinerant preacher throughout western Europe and the British Isles.

 Once some street urchins mocked him: one of their number lay in the dirt, and the others said, “He’s dead, bring him back to life!”
 Vincent bent over him and said, “He really is dead,” and sure enough he was.
 (We aren’t told through what agency, which is probably just as well.)
 “Do something!” they cried, terrified.
 “Okay,” he said, and he raised the child to life.
-Vincent died in Brittany (as had been prophesied by St. Colette), and is the patron of the storm-tossed in Brittany, the orphanages in Spain, and builders everywhere.
+Vincent died in Brittany (as had been prophesied by (St.) Colette (Mar 6)), and is the patron of the storm-tossed in Brittany, the orphanages in Spain, and builders everywhere.